Drowning Rates in Lake Michigan are Up and Pools can be Just as Dangerous. Teach Water Safety for Kids Today.

 You’ve heard it said a million times: we live in Michigan, there is water all around us.

 And if you live here, you know the glory that is a Michigan summer.
-While we’re planning trips to parks and beaches, something that should be on everyone’s mind is water safety.
+While we’re planning trips to parks and beaches, something that should be on everyone’s mind is water safety for kids.

 As an adult, you probably know how to be safe around the water.
 But do your kids?
 You might think they know, but do they really?